Hppkk/ElaineEngine/README.md

    When updating existing repository, don't forget to update all submodules:

    ```
-   git pull
-   git submodule init
-   git submodule update --recursive
+   git submodule update --init --recursive
    ```

-2. Install Visual Studio 2022 or Visual Studio 2019.
+2. Install Visual Studio 2022 or Visual Studio 2026.

 3. Run the batch file `setup_windows.bat`.
-That will generate the VS solution in the path `build`.
-Open the `ElanieEngine.sln`with VS to run the project.
+That will generate the Visual Studio solution in the path `Build`.
+Open the `ElanieEngine.sln`with Visual Studio to run the project.
 Now you can start creating your own.

 4. Choose one config between EditorDebug or EditorRelease  to debug your Editor.